 While the Travelcard fulfills most transportation needs, a double-decker bus tour is still a classic London experience.
 I recommend saving this for a Sunday morning, when many sights are closed, making this a convenient time to get an overview of the city.

 London is one of Europe's most expensive cities, and sightseeing can add up quickly.
 But many of the city's top museums are free (though donations are requested).
 These include the Victoria and Albert, British Library, British Museum, National Gallery, and Tate Modern.

 There are certainly sights that charge admission — but if you can't save money, save time.
 For no extra fee, souvenir stands and the City of London tourist information office sell "Fast Track" tickets that allow you to skip the queue at certain sights.
-These are especially worthwhile for places that can have long ticket lines, such as the Tower of London, the London Eye, and Madame Tussauds.
+These are especially worthwhile for places that can have long ticket lines, such as the London Eye.

 A good itinerary shouldn't just cover the big sights.
 You're on vacation, remember?
-Some of my favorite London experiences don't involve art, royalty, or artifacts; instead, they're about enjoying a picnic lunch while cruising the Thames; watching Londoners at play in Hyde Park; sipping afternoon tea at the Wolseley; or browsing through the street market in Notting Hill or Camden Town.
+Some of my favorite London experiences don't involve art, royalty, or artifacts; instead, they're about enjoying a picnic lunch while cruising the Thames, watching Londoners at play in Hyde Park, sipping afternoon tea at the Wolseley, or browsing the street markets in Notting Hill or Camden Town.